-This sweet, tangy Tomato Salad with Homemade Catalina Dressing works well when tomatoes are not at their best but you still want pretty colours on the plate.
+This sweet, tangy Marinated Tomato Salad with homemade Catalina dressing creates a colorful side dish even when tomatoes are not at their best.

-My mother (Jenna’s grandmother) started making this salad back in the 60’s and we served it at almost every family event for many years after that.
-It’s refreshing, flavourful and colourful.
+My mother (Jenna’s grandmother) started making this salad back in the 60’s.
+We serve it at almost every family event.
+It’s fresh, delicious and colorful.
 There is no need for an extra salad plate (I love that) and, best of all, you can serve it all year round.
-Most tomatoes in the winter have no flavour, but adding the Catalina dressing and green onions takes care of that.
+Most tomatoes in the winter have no flavor, but adding the Catalina dressing and green onions takes care of that.

-I serve this salad with just about anything – meat, chicken, turkey or fish.
-It’s a perfect accompaniment for lox and bagels for brunch, especially served in a glass bowl where you peer through at the beautiful red and green colours.
+I serve this marinated tomato salad with just about anything – meat, chicken, turkey or fish.
+It’s a perfect accompaniment for lox and bagels for brunch, especially served in a glass bowl where you peer through at the beautiful red and green colors.
 And great for buffets and potlucks.
-I have a couple of ways in mind to use the Catalina dressing…stay tuned.
+Try it with Vegetable Chicken Meatloaf, Grilled Chili Lime Chicken Wings or Classic Prime Rib Roast.